ryantangmj/html-portfolio-website/README.md

 # My Portfolio

 This is a simple portfolio website built with plain vanilla HTML and CSS.
-It showcases information about me, my education, experiences, and provides a contact section.
+It showcases information about me, my education, and experiences, and provides a contact section.

 ## Table of Contents